-However, figuring out if you qualify can be challenging.
+However, figuring out if you qualify for loan forgiveness can be challenging.
 Here is the list of colleges that qualify for student loan forgiveness under borrower defense to repayment, the latest Sweet v.
-Cardona settlement, or other loan cancellation agreements.
+Cardona settlement, or other loan cancellation agreements with the Department of Education.
 You can also see this guide on How To Get Help For Your Loans If You Were Defrauded By Your College.

 Editor's Note: This article has been updated to reflect that not all schools on this list are for-profit.
 Some schools may have previously been for-profit, but have since changed their status to non-profit.

 There are over 155 schools and colleges that potentially qualify for student loan forgiveness under various plans and settlements - the most recent being the proposed settlement of Sweet v.
 Cardona.
 However, many of the "owner" names don't match the college names.
 We're working to put the individual school names here on this list.

 Note: Not all students for all years/schools will qualify.
 You still must meet the criteria for either borrower defense or closed school discharge.
 However, for some schools, all borrowers will qualify.